MyMalcom/malcom-lib-android/doc/Stats.md

 MalcomLib.removeTag("email-deals");
 ```

-As with events, you can choose any names for your tags but we recommend you to use short names.
+As with events, we recommend you to choose short names for your tags.

 ##Using events and tags